35 Types of Butterflies in Indiana

 5. Viceroy

-Rulers are one of the most common butterflies in Indiana, but did you know that it is a type of Monarch?
+Rulers are one of the most common butterflies in Indiana, but did you know it is a Monarch type?
 The ruler’s wings are white with black and orange spots.

-These types of butterflies in Indiana spend their time feeding on the nectar and leaves of plants.
+These butterflies in Indiana spend their time feeding on the nectar and leaves of plants.

 When they’re not flying around trying to find food, they lay eggs on these same plants so that their caterpillars have something nutritious to eat when they hatch.